syncfusion-content/winui-docs/winui/Scheduler/Appointments.md

 ### Delete occurrence from recurrence pattern appointment or adding exception dates to recurrence pattern appointment

-You can delete any of occurrence which is exception from recurrence pattern appointment by using the `RecurrenceExceptionDates` property of `ScheduleAppointment`.
-The deleted occurrence date will be considered as recurrence exception date.
+You can delete any of occurrence which is an exception from recurrence pattern appointment by using the `RecurrenceExceptionDates` property of `ScheduleAppointment.` The deleted occurrence date will be considered as recurrence exception date.

 {%tabs %}
 {% highlight xaml %}